ProxicideLTE/Ogreoids/README.md

 Jayvin Duong

 Description:
-3D asteroids theme game in Ogre3D.
+A Starfox style game made in Ogre3D, TinyXML, FMOD, and CEGUI.